VinGarcia/ksql/README.md

-# KissORM
+# KissSQL

-Welcome to the KissORM project, the Keep It Stupid Simple - ORM.
+Welcome to the KissSQL project, the Keep It Stupid Simple sql package.

-This ORM was created to be used by any developer efficiently and safely.
+This package was created to be used by any developer efficiently and safely.
 The goals were:

 - To be easy to use